 7. Accept Responsibility

 If you are the guilty party, you must accept responsibility for the affair.
-Yes, there are events that may happen that lead to the affair, but remember, it was a choice that you made to cross a line.
-If you’re in denial or placing blame on anyone else, you’re not moving towards rebuilding your spouse’s respect or trust.
-Denial is not your friend.
+Yes, there are events that may have happened that lead to the affair, but remember, it was a choice that you made to cross a line.
+If you’re in denial or placing blame on anyone else, you’re not moving towards rebuilding your partner’s respect or trust.
+Denial of what happened, and minimizing the impact it had on your partner, is not your friend.

 8. Attempt to Rebuild Respect